haskell/hie-bios/README.md

 hie-bios:test:parser-tests
 ```

-Since we have two test-suites, one executable and a library.
 For an explanation of the target syntax, we refer to the documentation of the [target syntax](https://docs.haskellstack.org/en/stable/build_command/#target-syntax).

 To tell `hie-bios` which component it should load, the following `hie.yaml` can be used: